 I plugged in my iPod on my way into work this morning, and was surprised to see that Jay Bookman’s column today is all about what I listened to while I drove.

-I owned a small market radio station and on September 11, 2001, and ABC Radio told affiliates we shouldn’t play John Lennon’s “Imagine.”
+I owned a small market radio station and on September 11, 2001, ABC Radio told affiliates we shouldn’t play John Lennon’s “Imagine.”
 Well my station did play it.

 As the Iraq War began, comments by Natalie Maines of The Dixie Chicks, weren’t well received when she criticized the President (she named W, but should have added President Cheney too).